 Even during Open Enrollment, it may make sense to apply for coverage with an SEP.
 With most Marketplace coverage, if you enroll by the 15th of the month, coverage begins the first day of the next month.
 If you enroll with an SEP, coverage can begin the day the baby is born, even if you don’t enroll until up to 60 days after the birth.

-If you already had Marketplace coverage, you can do one of 2 things when your baby is born:
+If you already have Marketplace coverage when your baby is born, you can do one of 2 things:

 Maternity care and childbirth are covered by Medicaid and Children’s Health Insurance Program (CHIP).

 These state-based programs cover pregnant women and their children below certain income levels.
 Eligibility and benefits are different in each state.
 Income levels to qualify are different for Medicaid and CHIP.

 You can apply for Medicaid or CHIP any time during the year, not just during Marketplace Open Enrollment.
 You can apply 2 ways: Directly through your state agency, or by filling out a Marketplace application.
 Learn how to apply for Medicaid and CHIP.

 Many states have expanded their Medicaid programs to cover all people whose income is below certain levels.
 Even if you didn't qualify for coverage in the past, you may qualify now.